The Heinrich/Bird safety pyramid

-Similarly, Andrew Hopkins writes [Hopkins 2001] concerning the 1998 gas explosion at an Esso plant in Longford, Victoria, Australia:
+Similarly, safety researcher Andrew Hopkins writes [Hopkins 2001] concerning the 1998 gas explosion at an Esso plant in Longford, Victoria, Australia:

 Ironically Esso’s safety performance at the time, as measured by its Lost Time injury Frequency Rate, was enviable.
 The previous year, 1997, had passed without a single lost time injury and Esso Australia had won an industry award for this performance.
 It had completed five million work hours without a lost time injury to either an employee or contractor. […] LTI data are thus a measure of how well a company is managing the minor hazards which result in routine injuries; they tell us nothing about how well major hazards are being managed.
 Moreover, firms normally attend to what is being measured, at the expense of what is not.
 Thus a focus on LTIs can lead companies to become complacent about their management of major hazards.
 This is exactly what seems to have happened at Esso.

-The work of Heinrich and Bird, and the “safety pyramid” model, are widely used in safety training to justify a focus on behavioural safety (reducing the occurrence of unsafe acts, wearing individual protective equipment, following work procedures strictly, increasing attention to identify workplace hazards).
-It is a useful mental image that helps highlight that
+The work of Heinrich and Bird, and the “safety pyramid” model, are widely used in safety training to justify a focus on behavioural safety (reducing the occurrence of unsafe acts, wearing individual protective equipment, following work procedures strictly, increasing attention to identify workplace hazards — what some trade union representatives call “blame the worker” safety programmes).
+It is a useful mental image that helps highlight that:

 - major injuries are rare events

-The pyramid metaphor is sometimes combined with that of an iceberg, where the visible part above the waterline consists of reported injuries and fatalities, and the invisible part under water are all the unreported incidents and near misses.
+is sometimes combined with that of an iceberg, where the visible part “above the waterline” consists of reported injuries and fatalities, and the invisible part under water are all the unreported incidents and near misses.
 This mental image helps emphasize that there is potential for safety improvement in incidents that do not always get registered in the official reporting system, so it’s worthwhile trying to increase the visibility of these events.

-While this image is positive in helping prevent occupational accidents, it is often misinterpreted in ways that reduce attention paid to major accident hazards.
-One common misinterpretation is “frequency reduction will trigger a severity reduction”.
-This is a “structuralist” view of the Bird pyramid, a mistaken view or myth1 that “chipping away at the minor incidents forming the base of the pyramid will necessarily prevent large accidents” [Hale 2002].
+that “chipping away at the minor incidents forming the base of the pyramid will necessarily prevent large accidents” [Hale 2002].
 It assumes that there is a common cause between minor incidents and major accidents (“what hurts workers is also what kills them”), which is only partly true, as discussed above.
 It suggests an intervention strategy that is fairly easy to implement (if paternalistic): “focus people’s attention on avoiding minor incidents (slips, trips and falls) and their increased awareness of minor safety problems will prevent the occurrence of major events”.
-This interpretation is false concerning process safety and major accident hazards, which require specific focus, as mentioned above.
+This interpretation is inappropriate concerning process safety and major accident hazards, which require specific focus, as mentioned above.

 We have seen that the descriptive validity of the Heinrich/Bird incident/accident pyramid is lower than many safety professionals believe.
 More importantly, its predictive validity concerning major accident hazards is very low, because the factors that cause low-severity incidents are typically quite different from the factors that cause high-severity accidents.
 It is time to put this safety myth to rest.